Adult Congenital Heart Disease

 - Creation of holes in the heart to improve heart performance

 - Closure of other birth defects including ventricular septal defect (VSD), patent ductus arteriosus (PDA) and abnormal connections between arteries and veins in the lungs or in the coronary arteries

-For more information regarding the diagnosis and treatment of adult congenital heart disease or to make an appointment with a congenital CIVT physician, please call 212-305-7060.
+For more information regarding the diagnosis and treatment of adult congenital heart disease or to make an appointment with a congenital physician, please call 212-305-7060.